 This programming is cued by exposure to light and dark and is called the circadian rhythm.
 Over the 24-hour cycle, heart rate, blood pressure and body temperature rise over the day in preparation for activity and fall overnight, helping us slow down and to feel sleepy.
 Digestion also slows down overnight.
 With the break from regular circadian rhythms, it’s no surprise that shift workers commonly experience digestive issues and problems with fatigue and concentration.

-Keep in mind different people need slightly different amounts of sleep.
 If your irregular work pattern is taking a toll on your overall wellbeing, here's some tips for creating a sleep schedule for getting optimal, restorative sleep when you can.

 What is good sleep?

 The amount of sleep needed is different for each person according to their age and life stage.
 Younger people often need more sleep, while the ability to sleep for 6-8 hours at one time may reduce as people get older.
-Generally a healthy adult needs an average of 8 hours sleep a night.
+Generally, a healthy adult needs an average of 8 hours sleep a night.
 You know you are sleeping well when you wake up alert and refreshed.

 Do I have a sleep problem?

 A sleeping problem is generally described as not getting enough sleep or having poor quality sleep.
 You may have trouble falling asleep, wake frequently throughout the night or wake up very early in the morning.
 As well as insomnia, some people also experience medical problems including sleep apnoea, restless leg syndrome, disturbed dreams and nightmares.
-If you experience sleep problems for a month or more, you should consult your G.P.
+If you experience sleep problems for a month or more, you should consult your GP.

 When you miss out on good sleep, you may experience the following issues: